 Area | Region |

-Asia Pacific | China (Hangzhou), China (Shanghai), China (Qingdao), China (Beijing), China (Zhangjiakou), China (Hohhot), China (Shenzhen), China (Hong Kong), Japan (Tokyo), Singapore, Australia (Sydney), Malaysia (Kuala Lumpur), Indonesia (Jakarta), and India (Mumbai) |
+Asia-Pacific | China (Hangzhou), China (Shanghai), China (Qingdao), China (Beijing), China (Zhangjiakou), China (Hohhot), China (Shenzhen), China (Hong Kong), Japan (Tokyo), Singapore, Malaysia (Kuala Lumpur), Indonesia (Jakarta) |

-Europe & Americas | Germany (Frankfurt), UK (London), US (Virginia), and US (Silicon Valley) |
+Europe and Americas | Germany (Frankfurt), UK (London), US (Virginia), US (Silicon Valley) |

-Middle East & India | UAE (Dubai) |
+Middle East | UAE (Dubai) |

 Scenarios

-The following scenario is an example.
-An enterprise created a VPC in the Germany (Frankfurt) region.
+The following scenario is used as an example.
+An enterprise has created a VPC in the Germany (Frankfurt) region.
 The private CIDR block of the VPC is 10.0.0.0/8 and the autonomous system number (ASN) is 65530.
 The enterprise has a data center in Frankfurt.
 The public IP address of the data center is 2.XX.XX.2, the private CIDR block is 172.17.0.0/16, and the ASN is 65531.
 The enterprise wants to establish a connection between the VPC and the data center for business development.

 A VPC is created in the Germany (Frankfurt) region and cloud services are deployed in the VPC.
 For more information, see Create a VPC with an IPv4 CIDR block.